RHash67/fbii-xl2t/Raspberry_Pi/README.md

 password (which you set in the "XL2T" environment variables), and that should bring you to the alarm interface screen.
 Note that the user name and password are case-sensitive.

+For the web interface testing I used the "Interface_simulation.ino" sketch in the arduino folder in order to avoid having to connect the actual alarm system.
+The web interface files/procedure described above is for a Flask setup.
+My understanding is that Flask is intended as a development tool, rather than use as a "real" production-type server.
+I am trying to deploy the interface to a Gunicorn/nginx platform - if I am successful I will post the config files.